Finding My Inner Joy and Connection Through Music

 I started by looking for playlists of spiritual jazz and free jazz on my Apple Music account.
 I found familiar popular names like Stevie Wonder, and I know a little about John Coltrane.
 But I was opened up to wonderful musicians like Don Cherry, Pharaoh Sanders, Henry Threadgill, Horace Tapscott, Andy Bey, Leon Thomas, and many others.

-This practice isn't about being happy
+This practice isn't about being happy all the time

-Pure joy transports me from feeling dull and lethargic to being excited about life no matter how big or small the moment.
+Pure joy transports me from feeling dull and lethargic to being excited about life, no matter how big or small the moment.

 This practice of joy isn’t about being 'happy' for me.
 It is about planning and doing things that bring me joy.
 I am the shaper of my own joy.
 Trust me, this work is hard - especially when you are faced with family, friends, and co-workers who all are trying to survive in a world that makes people stressed out.